konmik/Phlux/README.md

 parts of the previous root variable.
 What will be GC'ed is only the difference between two values which is not a problem.
 Be honest - who cares about reusing content of previous variables that was allocated for usage in an adapter?
 No one, we just drop them.
-The same is here, but we can do this in a much more reliable way.
+The same is here, but now we can do this in a much more reliable way.

-`AutoParcel` has a great support of the Builder pattern that allows to easily create copies of modified data structures. `Solid` allows to do the same with collections using streams.
-Java alone is not capable of applying this strategy, but with these two libraries the job can be done.
+There is also a fact that not everybody consider when thinking about memory consumption.
+Java collections internally allocate new arrays and they silently drop old arrays of inappropriate size, so the memory consumption difference is even smaller than memory-consumption purists think.

+Overall, I only once had a problem caused by excessive memory consumption (I was allocating a few 4Mb images during scrolling, applying different graphical filters on them the same time).
+But I had tons of problems caused by mutable variables flying everywhere around.

 ### Data requirements